-We will here suggest a preliminary, simplified, starting points for an ongoing dialogue about "rättvisa".
-These starting points can be deepened, expanded, problematized and supplemented during the course of the dialogue.
-Combining the results from KAIROS with this conceptual paper and the results from interviews in Gothenburg, we will suggest three recurrent approaches to the Swedish concept of "rättvisa".107
+We will here suggest some preliminary, simplified, starting points for an ongoing dialogue about "rättvisa".
+These starting points, as well as the suggested taxonomy in part I above, can and should be deepened, expanded, problematized and supplemented during the course of the dialogue.
+Combining the results from KAIROS with this conceptual paper and the results from interviews in Gothenburg, we will suggest three recurrent approaches to the Swedish concept of "rättvisa".
+110